octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 ### GADT

-Generalized algebraic data type (GADT) is a generalization of parametric algebraic data types (i.e. a standard representation of an algebraic data types).
+Generalized algebraic data type (GADT) is a generalization of parametric algebraic data types (i.e. a standard representation of algebraic data types).

 The idea of **algebraic data types** is to define a language as a composite type and formalize an algebra of data types (like the algebra on numbers).
 The programming language can be seen as a complex-type with functors.